weiganghuang/cl-devnet-1199/devnet-1199.md

     Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/se/tasks/main.yml)

 7. Prepare image/helper scripts files for roles "nso" and "device".
-We will put required image/helper scripts files under files directory for each role.
+We put the required image/helper scripts files under `files` directory for each role.
 In this workshop, we only need to put files to roles "nso" and "device".
 The required files are made available at `/home/dvans` for your ansible host, H.

     * Copy nso binary, ned, service package, and inventory package to nso/files.
 From your ansible controller, copy required files from `/home/dvans/` to `/home/dvans/ansibleproject/roles/nso/files`.